Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning

 In this work, we propose \textbf{\sysname}, which addresses all the above challenges and pushes the boundaries of utilizing few-shot learning to improve LLM math reasoning capability. {\sysname} is motivated by the observation that \textit{current LLM context window has not been fully utilized due to redundancy at both the example and token levels in natural language input}.
 As such, these redundant inputs can be pruned to free up space for more informative context.
-The central idea of {\sysname} is to input long lengthy CoT examples, identify the crucial examples for the target LLM, and then prune redundant tokens to fit within the original LLM context window.
-As a result, by inputting much more helpful CoT examples, each composed solely of informative tokens and of a shorter length, we greatly improve LLM ability to solve math problems.
-Moreover, as all these inputs remain within the context window, we do not increase the inference overhead.
+The central idea of {\sysname} is to input long lengthy CoT examples, select the crucial examples for the target LLM, and then prune redundant tokens to fit within the original LLM context window.
+As a result, by inputting much more helpful CoT examples, each composed solely of informative tokens and with a shorter length, we greatly improve LLM ability to solve math problems.
+Moreover, as all these inputs remain within the context window, we do not increase any inference overhead.
 This stands in stark contrast to other methods~\cite{hao2022structured,pi}.

-{\sysname} treats the target LLM as a black-box, and serves as a plug-and-play module for LLMs as shown in Fig.~\ref{fig:overview}.
-The key module is a coarse-to-grained pruner involves two steps: (i) a first shot pruner selects the most helpful CoT examples from a large batch of shots, and (ii) a second token pruner removes unimportant tokens from these selected CoT examples.
+{\sysname} treats the target LLM as a black box, and serves as a plug-and-play module for LLMs as shown in Fig.~\ref{fig:overview}.
+The key module is a coarse-to-fine pruner involving two steps: (i) a shot pruner first selects the most helpful CoT examples from a large batch of shots, and (ii) a token pruner then removes unimportant tokens from these selected CoT examples.
 To effectively train the pruner module tailored for math reasoning, {\sysname} is built upon the following novel techniques.

 First, {\sysname} requires a CoT dataset for training and inference.
 Existing CoT examples, heavily reliant on costly human engineering, often struggle with diversity and quality.
 To address this, we employ GPT-4~\cite{gpt4} and Evol-Instruct~\cite{xu2023wizardlm} to create a math reasoning dataset, called \textit{MRD$^3$}.
 With problems of varying difficulty and reasoning steps, MRD$^3$ enables {\sysname} to generalize across a wide range of math problems.